 The Serpentine Galleries re-launched in September 2013 with a new brand identity created by Pentagram in collaboration with Brian Boylan.
-The Serpentine Galleries have since included the Serpentine Sackler Gallery, designed by the late Dame Zaha Hadid.

 Brian Boylan developed the strategy to create a united brand for The Galleries, positioning Serpentine as an open landscape for arts and culture.
 The Galleries invite artists and audiences to explore, opening the idea of art and the many experiences it promotes.

 Building on Boylan's strategy, Pentagram created a new identity to express this spirit of openness.
 The logo acts as an aperture, opening for different content and different ideas in an ever-changing way.
 It also acts as a bridge, echoing the actual bridge over the Serpentine that links the two Galleries in Hyde Park.